Home U.S. Labor Laws Georgia Labor Laws

 Public employees may receive up to 18 days of paid military leave per federal fiscal year, while private employers are not required to offer paid leave.

-Georgia Wages and Overtime
+Georgia wages and overtime

-$5.15/hourMinimum Wage
+$5.15/hourMinimum wage

 Georgia requires most employers to pay employees at least twice a month, dividing the month into two equal pay periods.
 Exceptions apply for executives and certain industries like farming, sawmills, and turpentine.